Roxburghshire: Coat of arms

 The County of Roxburgh was the first Scottish county to receive a grant of arms.
 This was made by Lord Lyon King of Arms on 9 July 1798.
 The coat of arms seems to have been granted for the use of the volunteer and militia units then being organised under the authority of the county's lord lieutenant.
 When the county council was formed in 1890, the arms passed to them.

 The shield depicted a unicorn, a national symbol of Scotland.
 At the top of the shield was a hunting horn between two helmets: probably a reference to the border reivers, one of whom featured in the arms of the royal burgh of Jedburgh.
 The crest above the shield was an armoured arm brandishing a scimitar.
 The Latin motto was Ne Cede Malis Sed Contra Audentior Ito or Yield not to misfortunes (evil things) but go on more boldly against them., it was a quotation from Virgil's Aeneid 6, 95.

 On 6 May 1975 the coat of arms was regranted to Roxburgh District Council, without the crest.
 When the district council was abolished in 1996, the arms reverted to The Crown.

 Coat of arms of Roxburghshire County Council 1890–1962.

 Coat of arms of Roxburghshire County Council 1962–1975.

-Coat of arms of Roxburghshire District Council 1975–1996.
+Coat of arms of Roxburgh District Council 1975–1996.